“Mom, Dad, can we please go back home now?”

 But I don’t care what culture you are from.
 Are you my brother or sister in Christ?
 Let’s praise God together!

-This article was originally published on the CGO blog.
+This article was originally published by an anonymous author on the CGO blog.